Biorealms of Planet Earth

 diversity

 very high.
 Due to fragmentation.
 Most species unknown.
 In the dark no plants can live.
-Many types of soil exist and interdependent guilds of species. very high. many phyla, species and guilds.
+Many types of soil exist and interdependent guilds of species. very high. few phyla, many species and guilds.
 Many biomes and habitats.
 Island speciation.
 Separate continents. very low.
 Due to small habitat, difficult living conditions, availability of water, seasons. low/high.
 Low in productive areas and in the open ocean, due to interconnectedness.
 High on the deep sea floor due to it being a stable environment.
 High around islands and sea mounts.
+Life began in the sea.
+Many phyla.

 long-lived